-- When you've received emergency, urgent, or dialysis care from a Non-Plan Provider.
-You can receive emergency services from any provider, whether or not the provider is a Plan Provider.
-When you receive emergency, urgent, or dialysis care from a Non-Plan Provider, you are only responsible for paying your share of the cost, not for the entire cost.
-You should ask the provider to bill our plan for our share of the cost - if you pay the entire amount yourself at the time you receive the care, you need to ask us to pay you back for our share of the cost.
-Send us the bill, along with documentation of any payments you have made - at times you may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made - if the provider is owed anything, we will pay the provider directly - if you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost
+- When you've received emergency, urgent, or dialysis care from a Non-Plan Provider - You can receive emergency or urgently needed services from any provider, whether or not the provider is a Plan Provider.
+In these cases: - You are only responsible for paying your share of the cost for emergency or urgently needed services.
+Emergency providers are legally required to provide emergency care.
+If you accidentally pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
+Send us

-- When a Plan Provider sends you a bill you think you should not pay.
-Plan Providers should always bill us directly, and ask you only for your share of the cost.
-But sometimes they make mistakes, and ask you to pay more than your share - ♦ you only have to pay your Cost Share amount when you get Services covered by our plan.
+- the bill, along with documentation of any payments you have made - You may get a bill from the provider asking for payment that you think you do not owe.
+Send us this bill, along with documentation of any payments you have already made - if the provider is owed anything, we will pay the provider directly - if you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost - When a Plan Provider sends you a bill you think you should not pay.
+Plan Providers should always bill us directly and ask you only for your share of the cost.
+But sometimes they make mistakes and ask you to pay more than your share - You only have to pay your Cost Share amount when you get covered Services.
 We do not allow providers to add additional separate charges, called "balance billing."
-This protection (that you never pay more than your Cost Share amount) applies even if we pay the provider less than the provider charges for a service, and even if there is a dispute and we don't pay certain provider charges - whenever you get a bill from a Plan Provider that you think is more than you should pay, send us the bill.
-We will contact the provider directly and resolve the billing problem - if you have already paid a bill to a Plan Provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under our plan - If you are retroactively enrolled in our plan.
+This protection (that you never pay more than your Cost Share amount) applies even if we pay the provider less than the provider charges for a service, and even if there is a dispute and we don't pay certain provider charges - Whenever you get a bill from a Plan Provider that you think is more than you should pay, send us the bill.
+We will contact the provider directly and resolve the billing problem - If you have already paid a bill to a Plan Provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under our plan - If you are retroactively enrolled in our plan.

-Sometimes a person's enrollment in our plan is retroactive. ("Retroactive" means that the first day of their enrollment has already passed.
+Sometimes a person's enrollment in our plan is retroactive.
+(This means that the first day of their enrollment has already passed.
 The enrollment date may even have occurred last year.)
 If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered Services after your enrollment date, you can ask us to pay you back for our share of the costs.
-You will need to submit paperwork for us to handle the reimbursement.
-Please call our Member Service Contact Center for additional information about how to ask us to pay you back and deadlines for making your request
+You will need to submit paperwork such as receipts and bills for us to handle the reimbursement.